What is carbon capture and storage?

 What is Carbon Capture, Utilisation and Storage (CCUS)?
 What is the difference between CCUS and CCS?

 As well as CCS, there is a related concept, CCUS, which stands for Carbon Capture Utilisation (or sometimes this is termed ‘usage’) and Storage.
-The idea is that, instead of storing carbon, it could be re-used in industrial processes by converting it into, for example, plastics, concrete or biofuel.
+The idea is that, instead of storing CO2, it could be re-used in industrial processes by converting it into, for example, plastics, concrete or biofuel.

 According to industry body the Global CCS Institute, CCS is ‘a proven technology that has been in safe operation for over 45 years’.
 It adds that all components of CCS are proven technologies that have been used for decades on a commercial scale.